The healthcare industry, entrusted with safeguarding sensitive patient information, faces a growing...

 Conclusion

 In today’s digital-first world, protecting your organization from cyber threats is essential.
-Understanding the difference between penetration testing and vulnerability assessments is critical to building a robust cybersecurity strategy.
+Now that you understand the differences of penetration testing vs vulnerability scanning, you are ready to build a robust cybersecurity strategy.
 While vulnerability assessments provide a broad overview of potential risks, penetration tests dive deep into real-world attack scenarios, offering actionable insights into your organization’s security posture.
 Together, they form a comprehensive approach to defense, helping you stay ahead of evolving threats.